 This is the name of a reactive programming library.
 RxJS is a package of functions designed to handle asynchronous event and operations in a more flexible way.
 Such operations as merging/splitting, filtering, and mapping are also available due to this tool.

 However, a fly in the ointment is a regular thing.
 The extreme power of RxJS entails its complexity to master.
 Work with websockets and other types of continuous data streams will benefit from using RxJS.
-Nevertheless, Angular engineers should have at least basic background of the library.
+Nevertheless, Angular engineers should have at least a basic background of the library.
 The library can be used with React and any other library or framework including Angular.

 Redux played a role in inspiring the creation of this state management library for Angular.
 If you integrate @ngrx/store with the aforementioned reactive programming library, you will be able to improve performance through the OnPush Change Detection strategy.

 How do you think, is it possible to build a mobile app with Angular?
 It is, if you opt for a tool called Ionic.
 With this open-source framework, which is based on HTML5, you are able to create cross-platform mobile apps.